Smooth Bump Functions

 Proof:

-On the open set \(\{t > 0\}\) the function is a composition of smooth functions and hence smooth there; on
+On the open set \(\{t \gt 0\}\) the function is a composition of smooth functions and hence smooth there.
+On

-\(\{t < 0\}\) it is identically zero, hence smooth there.
-The only point in question is the origin, where we must
+\(\{t \lt 0\}\) it is identically zero, hence smooth as well.
+The only point in question is the origin, where we

-show that all left- and right-hand derivatives exist and agree at the value \(0\).
-Two facts about the growth of
+must show that all left- and right-hand derivatives exist and agree at the value \(0\).
+Two facts about the

 \[